Katalin Novák

-Katalin Éva Veresné Novák (/hu/, born 6 September 1977) is a Hungarian politician who served as president of Hungary from 2022 to 2024.
+Katalin Éva Veresné Novák (Note: /hu/) (born 6 September 1977) is a Hungarian politician who served as president of Hungary from 2022 to 2024.
 Elected at the age of 44, she was the first woman and youngest person ever to hold the post.
 Prior to her presidency, she had been a member of the National Assembly for Fidesz from 2018 to 2022, during which time she had also served as Minister for Family Affairs in the fourth Orbán government, from 2020 to 2021.

 In early 2024, Novák became embroiled in—and eventually resigned due to—a scandal involving her April 2023 presidential pardon of Endre Kónya, a former deputy director of an orphanage in Bicske who had been imprisoned due to his involvement in a pedophilia case implicating the orphanage's director.

 Education

 After completing her secondary education at the Ságvári Endre Secondary School at Szeged in 1996, Novák studied economics at the Corvinus University of Budapest and law at the University of Szeged.
 While a student, she also studied abroad at the Paris Nanterre University.
 In addition to her native Hungarian, Novák speaks French, English, German, and Spanish.